Status

 cd wm-sdk

-Optionally, create your own branch so you can customize Wirepas Massive and use version control on it
+Optionally, create your own branch so you can customize and use version control on it

 git branch my-new-branch-name

-You need to have a valid Wirepas Massive license to download the Wirepas Massive Stack.
+You need to have a valid Wirepas Mesh license to download the Wirepas Mesh Stack.

 • Go to Wirepas developer portal https://developer.wirepas.com/ and click on the Sharefile link at the top.

-• Then navigate to Wirepas Massive 2.4GHz > V5.x Releases
+• Then navigate to Wirepas Mesh 2.4GHz > V5.x Releases

 • Navigate to the folder corresponding to your release version.